Palaeolama: Habitat

-Fossil evidence suggests Palaeolama was primarily adapted to low-temperate, arid climates and preferred open, forested, and high altitude mountainous regions.
+Fossil evidence suggests Palaeolama was primarily adapted to low-temperate, arid climates and preferred open, forested, and high-altitude mountainous regions.
 The distribution of fossil evidence suggests that they had an altitudinal range limited exclusively by their dietary (vegetation) requirements.
 Population density is shown to be highly dependent upon access and availability of subsistence resources.

 Range

-The origins of this genus are a topic of much debate as some of the earliest fossils occur during both the Irvingtonian in Florida and the Ensenadan in Uruguay.
+The origins of this genus are a topic of much debate, as some of the earliest fossils occur during both the Irvingtonian in Florida and the Ensenadan in Uruguay.
 Despite this, agreement exists amongst paleobiologists on the dispersal of Palaeolama during the Great American Biotic Interchange.
-There is also evidence suggesting a move to northern South America during the second of two Pleistocene Camilidae migration events.
-Fossil evidence ranges from the southern extent of North America (including California, Florida, and Mexico) south through Central America and terminates in South America (Argentina and Uruguay).
+Also, some evidence suggests a move to northern South America during the second of two Pleistocene Camilidae migration events.
+Fossil evidence ranges from the southern extent of North America (including California, Florida, and Mexico) south through Central America, and terminates in South America (Argentina and Uruguay).

-Palaeolama mirifica, the "stout-legged llama", is known from southern California and the southeastern U.S., with the highest concentration of fossil specimens found in Florida (specifically the counties of Alachua, Citrus, Hillsborough, Manatee, Polk, Brevard, Orange, Sumter and Levy).
+Palaeolama mirifica, the "stout-legged llama", is known from southern California and the Southeastern U.S., with the highest concentration of fossil specimens found in Florida (specifically the counties of Alachua, Citrus, Hillsborough, Manatee, Polk, Brevard, Orange, Sumter, and Levy).
 Other fossil occurrences have been discovered in Mexico, Central America (El Salvador) and South America (Argentina, Bolivia, Brazil, Chile, Colombia, Ecuador, Paraguay, Peru, Venezuela and Uruguay).

 Palaeolama major, identified by Liais in 1872, lived during the Late Pleistocene and was identified in fossil assemblages from northeastern and northern Brazil, the Pampean region of Argentina and Uruguay, northern Venezuela, and the coastal regions of Ecuador and northern Peru.

-Palaeolama wedelli, identified by Gervais in 1855, lived during the Mid-Late Pleistocene with fossil specimens found in southern Bolivia and the Andean region of Ecuador.
+Palaeolama wedelli, identified by Gervais in 1855, lived during the Mid- to Late Pleistocene, with fossil specimens found in southern Bolivia and the Andean region of Ecuador.

 Extinction

-Climate change, changes and reductions in the types of vegetation they relied on, and human predation are all hypothesized to have contributed to the extinction of Palaeolama during the Late Pleistocene or Early Holocene.
-Evidence from both the paleoecological and fossil-record suggest that Palaeolama, among other extinct camelids, weathered a number of glacial and interglacial episodes throughout their existence in North and South America.
-Their disappearance in some regions has been shown to coincide with a change in climate (to warmer, humid conditions) occurring at the end of the Pleistocene (also known as the Late Quaternary Warming) suggesting an inability to persevere.
+Climate change, changes and reductions in the types of vegetation on which they relied, and human predation are all hypothesized to have contributed to the extinction of Palaeolama during the Late Pleistocene or Early Holocene.
+Evidence from both the paleoecological and fossil records suggest that Palaeolama, among other extinct camelids, weathered a number of glacial and interglacial episodes throughout their existence in North and South America.
+Their disappearance in some regions has been shown to coincide with a change in climate (to warmer, humid conditions) occurring at the end of the Pleistocene (also known as the Late Quaternary warming) suggesting an inability to persevere.
 This hypothesis is further supported by paleoecological evidence suggesting post-megafaunal extinction shifts in vegetation and whole ecosystems.